Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Threat Model

-\paragraph{Attacker's Knowledge.} We utilize our method to defend against both prompt-engineering attacks and gradient-based attacks.
+\paragraph{Attackers' Knowledge.} We utilize our method to defend against both prompt-engineering attacks and gradient-based attacks.
 For prompt-engineering attack methods, we assume that attackers have no knowledge of the application system, including the deployed models, system prompts, or defense strategies.
+Therefore, we assume that adaptive attacks~\cite{zhan2025adaptive}, which require detailed knowledge of the system, are highly impractical.
 This assumption is practical, as most application developers do not disclose detailed information about their products.
 For gradient-based methods, which require access to model gradients, we assume that attackers are aware of the applied models, allowing them to optimize prompts based on gradient information.